VideojogosLusofona/lp12017pesp/README.md

 Messages
 --------
 * You moved WEST
+* You were attacked by an enemy and lost 1.3 HP
-* You were attacked by an enemy and lost 5.3 HP
+* You were attacked by an enemy and lost 17.8 HP

 Options
 -------